colorizenl/colorize-gradle-tasks/readme.md

 *packageWebApp* task that automatically runs as part of *assemble*.
 "Packaging" the web application consists of the following steps:

-  - Combine all JavaScript sources files into a single combined JavaScript file.
+  - Combine all JavaScript files into a single combined JavaScript file.
   - Rewrite all references to the original JavaScript source files to reference the combined JavaScript file instead.
-  - The resulting HTML, CSS, and JavaScript files are copied to the `build/web` directory.
+  - The resulting HTML, CSS, and JavaScript files are copied to the build directory.
   - If the *war* plugin is also used in the same project to build Java web applications, the packaged web application will also be included in the WAR file.
   - If the [client dependencies plugin](https://github.com/craigburke/client-dependencies-gradle)